adrianosotos/voxy/README.md

 ### Project Pre requisites

+You will need <s>yarn</s> [npm](https://www.npmjs.com/) as matter to install code packages.
+If you still don't have it hit the [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 Backend mocks runs with [json-server](https://www.npmjs.com/package/json-server), so you need to install it on your machine 🤓

 Installation: